lwjglgamedev/vulkanbook/bookcontents/chapter-09/chapter-09.md

 ## Completing the changes

 Now it is the turn to modify the `ForwardRenderActivity` class.
-We start be fining new attributes for the descriptors associated to the materials, and a new descriptor set for the uniform that will hold the view matrix associated to the camera.
+We start be fining new attributes for the descriptors associated to the materials, and a new descriptor set for the uniforms that will hold the view matrices associated to the camera.
+As it has been described before, the `Pipeline.PipeLineCreationInfo pipeLineCreationInfo` record has also been modified to control if we will use blending or not.

 ```java
 public class ForwardRenderActivity {